Community Code of Conduct

 - Inappropriate photography or recording.

-- Taking of photos or video within the event environment for use on social media, without the prior permission of the individuals or owners of the content therein.
+- Taking of photos, video, or screenshots within the event environment or digital community for use on social media, without the prior permission of the individuals or owners of the content therein.

 - Any boisterous, lewd, or offensive behavior or language, including but not limited to using sexually explicit or offensive language, materials or conduct, or any language, behavior, or content that contains profanity, obscene gestures, or racial, religious, or ethnic slurs.

-- Failure to obey any rules or regulations of the event venue or organizer.
+- Failure to obey any rules or regulations of the event venue, digital community platform, or organizer.

 CONSEQUENCES OF UNACCEPTABLE BEHAVIOR